Underground-Railroad/magnificentMammals/brainDump/ponderings/readingList.md

 + Care Work: Dreaming Disability Justice - Leah Lakshmi Piepzna-Samarasinha

 `on Identity [politics]`
++ How to Be an Antiracist - Ibram X. Kendi
-+ White Fragility: Why It's So Hard for White People to Talk About Racism - DiAngelo, Robin +
++ White Fragility: Why It's So Hard for White People to Talk About Racism - DiAngelo, Robin
++ Nice Racism: How Progressive White People Perpetuate Racial Harm - DiAngelo, Robin

 `Queer literature`
-+ Queering Anarchism: Addressing and Undressing Power and Desire
++ Queering Anarchism: Addressing and Undressing Power and Desire - Deric Shannon, J. Rogue, et al.
 + The Faggots and Their Friends Between Revolutions - Mitchell, Larry

 `on Conflict / Accountability`
 + Fumbling Towards Repair: A Workbook for Community Accountability Facilitators - Kaba, Mariame
 + Turn This World Inside Out: The Emergence of Nurturance Culture - Samaran, Nora
 + The Revolution Starts at Home: Confronting Intimate Violence Within Activist Communities - Chen, Ching-In
-+
 + Healing Resistance: A Radically Different Response to Harm - Haga, Kazu

 `on poetry`
++ We Want Our Bodies Back: Poems - Jessica Care Moore
 + I Am Phoenix: Poems for Two Voices - Fleischman, Paul
 + anything from Nayyrirah Waheed
 + anything from Mary Oliver